Welcome to Max Lopez's Portfolio

 Creating a Cover That Fits Like a Glove

-Another project from Summer 2024 was to create a gasket cover with one goal in mind: precision.
 Since gasket covers can be used in a wide array of mechanical designs, including some where errors of a fraction of a millimeter matter, ensuring that the otherwise simple gasket cover has the exact dimensions needed is of the utmost importance.
-I began by taking a multitude of measurements from the gasket using a caliper, making sure to take each measurement a few times to ensure accuracy.
-I then created a sketch primarily to note all of my measurements, especially since if I got all of the measurements right, I technically wouldn't even need the sketch, but of course I created one anyway just to keep everything straight.
+I began this precision-based project by taking a multitude of measurements from the gasket using a caliper, making sure to take each measurement a few times to ensure accuracy.
 I was then able to quickly create a sketch in Solidworks of the gasket cover.

 After finishing the CAD sketch, I used GibbsCAM to prepare the part for machining in BU's EPIC.
+For a later project, I utilized Fusion CAM to produce a CNC tool path.